- IRAS ID: 1009448

 What happens to me if I agree to take part in this research?

-Once you leave hospital, the research nurses will monitor your health for between 1 and 4 years.
-During this time, you will be contacted over the phone at 3 months, 12 months and then yearly thereafter to ask you about your health and to complete some questionnaires.
+Once you leave hospital we will monitor your health for between 1 and 4 years.
+During this time, you will be contacted over the phone at three months, 12 months and then yearly and asked about your health and to complete questionnaires.

 How many people will take part in this research?